magit/emacsql/README.md

 #### Standalone symbols are identifiers.

-Emacsql doesn't know what symbols refer to identifiers and what symbols should be treated as values.
+EmacSQL doesn't know what symbols refer to identifiers and what symbols should be treated as values.
 Use quotes to mark a symbol as a value.
 For example, `people` here will be treated as an identifier.